 This blog explains a few things you can do yourself if there’s a problem with your garbage disposal.
 You can also learn more by watching this video:

 The first thing you can do is turn on the power.
 When you have the power on, check to see if you can hear it humming.

 If you hear humming while the power is on, there’s nothing wrong with it.
 There’s something jammed on the inside.

 There’s a tool you can use that’ll save you money by not having to call a plumber out to your house.
 Watch how to use the tool in this video:

 If you look on the bottom of the garbage disposal, there’s a small hole for the self service wrench tool.
-All you have to do is plug it in and turn it back and fourth.
+All you have to do is plug it in and turn it back and forth.

 At first you might think the wrench isn’t going to move.
 All you have to do is keep pushing it and eventually it will move.